John L. & Elizabeth T. Harnsberger Scholarship

 Scholarship funds can be used toward tuition, a research project, or community engagement work.
 The Undergraduate Studies Committee will review applications and award at least one Harnsberger Scholarship in the amount of $2400 each year.
 In the event that the committee receives multiple excellent applications and is unable to select one scholarship recipient, it may opt to award two scholarships in the amount of $1200.

 To encourage the widest range of applications possible, the eligibility requirements for the Harnsberger Scholarship are more encompassing.
 A student needs to be in good academic standing with the College of Liberal Arts and interested in pursuing a major or minor in History.

 - A letter of recommendation from an instructor or relevant community partner.

-- A two page Personal Statement on how your background, experiences, and achievements will contribute to the History Department’s goal of promoting excellence through diversity.
-If applicable, nominees should mention hardships or obstacles that they have overcome (e.g. socioeconomic status, first-generation college students, discrimination, etc.) in their pursuit of an undergraduate education.
+- A two-page Personal Statement on how your background, experiences, and achievements will contribute to the History Department’s goal of promoting excellence through diversity.
+If applicable, nominees should mention hardships or obstacles that they have overcome (e.g. socioeconomic status, first-generation college students, discrimination, etc.) in their pursuit of undergraduate education.

 - The Harnsberger Scholarship is due the First Monday in March.

 - Gabriela Llerena (2020-2021)

 - Samira Ali (2019-2020)

 - Jacob Oertel (2018-2019)